odisfm/zcx-docs/docs/lessons/editing-a-config.md

     "my cool track" / MUTE
 ```

-Notice how the whole action list is now one color?
-By writing our action list as above, we're telling yaml that the entire line is the value we want to associate with `pressed`.
+By writing our action list as above (putting a `>` after the key and writing the value on a new line), we're telling yaml that the entire line is the value we want to associate with `pressed`.

 # congratulations!